syncfusion-content/wpf-docs/wpf/Diagram/Swimlane/Lane/Interaction.md

 ---
 layout: post
 title: Visualize graphical object using Swimlanes | Syncfusion
-description: How to select, resize and swap the lane and How the child element is add into lane?
+description: How to select, resize(with and without selection) and swap the lane and how to add the child element into lane?
 platform: wpf
 control: SfDiagram
 documentation: ug